metao1/hcl/README.md

 The class has two instance variables: `signalConfigService` and `algo`. `signalConfigService` is an instance of `SignalConfig` that is used to retrieve the signal actions from the configuration file. `algo` is an instance of `Algo` that represents the trading algorithm to be executed.

-The `handleSignal(int signal)` method takes an integer signal as a parameter and throws `UnknownSignalException` and `ConfigurationException` if the signal is not configured or found.
-The method retrieves the signal actions from the configuration file using `signalConfigService.getSignalActions()`, checks if the signal is known, and executes the actions related to that signal using the `executeAction(String action)` method.
+The `handleSignal(int signal)` method takes an integer signal as a parameter, checks if the signal is known, and executes the actions related to that signal using the `executeAction(String action)` method.
 The method also always executes two default actions: `algo.cancelTrades()` and `algo.doAlgo()`.

-The `executeAction(String action)` method takes a string action as a parameter and throws `UnknownSignalException`, `ConfigurationException`, `ArrayIndexOutOfBoundsException`, and `NumberFormatException` if the action is not configured or found, or if it has missing or invalid parameters.
+The `executeAction(String action)` method takes a string action as a parameterm if the action is not configured or found, or if it has missing or invalid parameters it throws relevant exception.
 The method parses each action and executes it using either the `Algo.setAlgoParam(int param, int value)` method for the special case of the "setAlgoParam" action, or by converting the action string into an `Action` object using `Action.fromString(action)` and calling its associated command on the `algo` object.

 ## Algorithm Complexity
 The complexity of the algorithm is O(n) where n is the number of actions to be executed.
 The algorithm iterates over the list of actions and executes each action using the `executeAction(Action action)` method in runtime.